melaniewalsh/mwalsh/_posts/2019-08-10-toni-morrison-tweeted-tributes.markdown

 9. <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Toni Morrison’s knife is so sharp, you don’t even realize that she’s slit your throat. <a href="https://twitter.com/hashtag/ToniMorrison?src=hash&amp;ref_src=twsrc%5Etfw">#ToniMorrison</a> <a href="https://twitter.com/hashtag/WhenIGrowUp?src=hash&amp;ref_src=twsrc%5Etfw">#WhenIGrowUp</a> <a href="https://twitter.com/hashtag/IAmTheMainstream?src=hash&amp;ref_src=twsrc%5Etfw">#IAmTheMainstream</a> <a href="https://t.co/6C7PJOqzrv">pic.twitter.com/6C7PJOqzrv</a></p>&mdash; Stony Morrison, PhD (@rrandolphjr) <a href="https://twitter.com/rrandolphjr/status/1095007929898545153?ref_src=twsrc%5Etfw">February 11, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-   Like the #2 most retweeted Toni Morrison citation discussed above, this tweet also included a video clip from Morrison's 1998 interview with Jana Wendt.
-But like #3, it was also a tweet published months earlier, in February 2019.
-This pattern suggests that some Toni Morrison tweets and videos have had long circulating lives on the internet and took on renewed significance in the wake of Morrison's death.
+   Like the #2 most retweeted Toni Morrison citation, the above tweet also included a video clip from Morrison's 1998 interview with Jana Wendt.
+Like #3, it was also a tweet first published months earlier, back in February 2019.
+This pattern makes clear that some Toni Morrison tweets and videos had long circulating lives on the internet and that they took on renewed significance in the wake of Morrison's death.

 10. <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Toni Morrison published her first novel at 40 years-old.
 You have time.
 We have time.</p>&mdash; Asia 🌱 (@AsiaChloeBrown) <a href="https://twitter.com/AsiaChloeBrown/status/1158759741155422213?ref_src=twsrc%5Etfw">August 6, 2019</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>